20 Real-Life Haunted Houses You Need to See

 Sweetwater Mansion: Florence, Alabama

 Dating back to 1835, the Sweetwater Mansion is a plantation house designed by General John Brahan of the Alabama Militia — a veteran of the War of 1812.
 The eight-room home was first occupied by his son-in-law, Robert M. Patton, a post-Civil War governor of Alabama.
 The plantation is heavily rooted in paranormal activity, including one witness reporting seeing a soldier in a coffin appear in one of the rooms.
 There are also regular reports of female visitors being mysteriously locked in one of the home’s rooms.
-Check out a DIY coffin and 19 other creations to get you in the Halloween spirit.

 Photo: Courtesy of Altairisfar

 The White House: Washington, D.C.